 “The End of Innocence”

-In beauty of his flower, man is born
+In beauty as the flower, man is born

-the people shake their heads for they foresee
+the people shake their heads for they can see

-ripped from our youthful hearts, all trust is torn.
+ripped from all youthful hearts, a trust is torn.

 Two priests will witness Kennedy expire

 and all our innocence to country sworn